Waikato Sunrise Rotary

 As Rotarians we understand that each community has its own unique needs and concerns.
 Through our network of resources and partners, we focus our service efforts in promoting peace, fighting disease, providing clean water, saving mothers and children, supporting education, and growing local economies.

-Waikato Sunrise is excited about the opportunity of working with Balloons Over Waikato to raise money for this year's nominated cause Waikato Breast Cancer Research Trust (WBCRT).
+Waikato Sunrise is excited about the opportunity of working with Balloons Over Waikato to raise money for this year's nominated cause, KidsCan.

 We are delighted to be partnering with Waikato Sunrise Rotary who will provide in excess of 150 volunteers for the event.

-They will be fundraising in a variety of ways with all funds raised going towards the Waikato Breast Cancer Research Trust.
+They will be fundraising in a variety of ways, with proceeds from TXT for Charity going to KidsCan in the Waikato.